 If you want to organize an event for your students to play, just download the EAC librarian toolkit and check the Best Practices pdf on How to Organize an Event.
 It gives useful tips to get started.
 Elsevier can provide you with give-aways and tips.
 Please contact us at email@example.com

 Daniel Christe from Drexel University tells a lot on game-based learning in a webinar which was held on March 27, 2017.
 The webinar contains demos and an explanation of the value of the EAC to students, faculty librarians and educators.
 View the recording.
 Learn how active learning can be brought to life in your classrooms in a webinar by our STEM Learning Strategist Daniel Christe on September 7th, 10.00 AM EST. Click here to register.
 Daniel will join us again on September 14th, 10:00 AM EST for a detailed walkthrough of the Engineering Academic Challenge.
 Click here to register.

 There's no prize for the best team, only the honor.
 Team scores will be displayed in the leader board, so you can see how your team performs compared to other teams from all over the world.
-The team with the highest score after 5 weeks, wins a prize.
-A team needs to consist of at least 3 players in order to qualify for prizes.

 Every Challenge has five scenarios with several questions.